Interested in learning more about Suffolk? Why not read through our guide to English Heritage in Suffolk.

 Lavenham was one of the centres of the wool trade in Suffolk in the Middle Ages, exporting its materials via Ipswich to Holland and Spain.
-Very successful it was too – in Henry V111’s reign, Lavenham was the fourteenth wealthiest town in England.
+Very successful it was too – in Henry VIII’s reign, Lavenham was the fourteenth wealthiest town in England.
 The stunning Guildhall in the centre of Lavenham was built c1520 by the Guild of Corpus Christi, one of the town’s four medieval guilds, and is today maintained by the National Trust.

 Close by is another weaver village – Long Melford and this is also well worth a visit.
 ‘Melford’ is derived from ‘mill’ and ‘ford’, and ‘Long’ doesn’t need explaining to anyone who has attempted to walk the main street in Long Melford – all 2 ½ miles of it!
 The longest in England.
-There are many interesting sights in Long Melford, starting at the Holy Trinity Church at one end of the village overlooking a substantial green (see below), where there is a Tudor mansion in close proximity – Melford Hall, built in 1450.
+There are many interesting sights in Long Melford, starting at the Holy Trinity Church at one end of the village overlooking a substantial green, where there is a Tudor mansion in close proximity – Melford Hall, built in 1450.

 In Long Melford there’s plenty to see and do, with numerous antique shops and pubs, several boutiques, restaurants and cafes, and a growing hub of Art Galleries including The Jessica Muir Gallery, Lime Tree Gallery.
-Just behind the High Street are the water meadows of Long Melford – bring your whellies as these attractive fields are a joy to splash about in, especially if you have a dog with you!
+Just behind the High Street are the water meadows of Long Melford – bring your wellies as these attractive fields are a joy to splash about in, especially if you have a dog with you!

-Nearby Cavendish has probably won the best kept Village competition more times than most of us have had hot dinners!
+Nearby Cavendish has probably won the Best Kept Village competition more times than most of us have had hot dinners!
 The reason for this is clear to anyone who has visited this picture-postcard village.
 With an impressive village green, surrounded by pink thatched cottages, pubs and a Church on the hill, Cavendish is the archetypal Suffolk village.
 Until recently the HQ for the Sue Ryder charity was based here, since the charity’s foundation in 1953.
 One important feature to be sought out is the tiny village shop – appropriately named ‘Duck or Grouse’.

 Just along the River Stour lies Clare, a little town with a great past.
 Clare College, Cambridge, has its roots here as it was founded by Elizabeth de Clare, daughter of the 9th Earl.
 The Clare Priory, founded in 1248 by Richard de Clare, is the first Augustinian house in England, and is still run by Augustinians.
 Unfortunately not much remains of the Clare Castle except a few dramatic walls on a hilltop in the Country Park, but this is still worth a climb to the top for the stunning views of the surrounding countryside.
 The Ancient House in Clare does remain though and is well worth a tour – see Clare Ancient House for opening details.